glatvyte/forkify-app/README.md

 # Scripts:

 Open your terminal and navigate to your `start` folder.
-Install dependencies with

-$ npm install
-and type

-$ npm start
-to start your webpack server and begin development.
+Install dependencies with `npm install` and type `npm start` to start your webpack server and begin development.

-Type $ npm build to package your production code.
+Type `npm build` to package your production code.